JAMAutoLtd/scheduler-py/README.md

 npm test
 ```

 See `tests/README.md` for details on specific test suites and coverage.
+Tests for `src/scheduler/orchestrator.ts` should specifically cover the refactored internal logic and final update mechanism.

 ## Key Dependencies